StractOrg/stract/frontend/src/routes/privacy-and-happy-lawyers/README.md

 You don't have to take our word for these claims as our [source code is available to everyone.](https://github.com/StractOrg/stract)

+## Browser Features

+Most of the site should function with only a minimal set of browser features enabled.
+We use javascript and some other browser features to optionally enhance the user experience in some places.
+We try to provide an overview here so you can optionally enable the features and functionality you want to use.

+- [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is used to store your optics and all other settings.
+The preferences that influence the search results, e.g. liked/disliked/blocked sites, gets send to the backend in the GET request parameters of your search.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is used in a number of places but we strive to solely use it to enhance the user experience.
+You should be able to perform searches and find similar sites in 'explore' without javascript enabled.
+Please [submit a bug report](https://github.com/StractOrg/stract/issues/new) if this is not the case so we can look into it.
+Javascript is however needed to provide functionality like changing your settings, liking/disliking sites, managing optics, easily remove a single site in 'explore' etc.
+- [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) are used to stream the summary back to your browser when you request to summarize a search result.

+We do not use any first-party, and especially not third-party, cookies.

 ## Terms of Service